Free tool : Windows 2003/2008 Certificate Authority Certificate List Utility for pending requests and about-to-expire certificates

 addresses with a comma

--c This parameter allows you
+-c <path to custom smtp config file> This parameter allows you

 to specify the path/filename to a custom smtp config file